Emily Utter

 She writes short stories, flash fiction, and creative non-fiction.
 Her writing has been featured internationally in publications from Scotland, Canada, Australia, and the United States.

 Emily has been the Writer in Residence at Roxburghe House, a palliative care hospital in Aberdeen, since 2016.
-She facilitates both private and commissioned creative writing workshops in the city and is the North East Culture Collective practitioner for Alcohol and Drug Action project, 'Stories to Tell.'
+She facilitates both private and commissioned creative writing workshops in the city and was the North East Culture Collective practitioner for the Alcohol & Drugs Action project, 'Stories to Tell.'

 Photo courtesy of Chris Henderson